-Willingness is one of the indispensable action words that appear throughout recovery literature and heard at countless meetings.
+Willingness in recovery is one of the indispensable action words that appear throughout recovery literature and heard at countless meetings.
 This is for good reason!
 While recovery becomes a pleasure for the large majority of us, it undoubtedly takes a large dose of willingness to push through early sobriety while learning a new way of life.
 The goal of sobriety is to ultimately never have to hurt from addiction again.
 To achieve these, we need to have willingness in three aspects of early recovery.

 The willingness to be uncomfortable

 A good gauge on how well we are doing in early sobriety is how uncomfortable we are.
 The fact is, in our addictions, we are comfortable in chaotic, unhealthy, and dangerous situations.
 Coming into rooms with strangers and sharing our personal feelings is certainly to be an uncomfortable experience for newcomers.